tometchy/Bog-zachowal-swoj-Tekst-Wilbur-Pickering/chapters/05-czesc-1-wprowadzenie.md

 [^dostep-do-pisma]: Dostęp do Pisma jest niezbędny do duchowego wzrostu i pracy.

 [^dusza-i-duch]: Jeśli dusza i duch mogą być rozdzielone, to oczywiście nie mogą być tym samym, tak jak stawy i szpik nie są tym samym.

+[^pojecie-wstydu]: Skąd Paweł wytrzasnął pojęcie „wstydu”? Świat kontrolowany przez Szatana robi wszystko, co w jego mocy, by stłamsić każdego, kto ośmiela się głosić Prawdę.

+[^]: Perhaps 3% of the Greek manuscripts omit “of Christ”, to be followed by NIV, NASB, TEV, etc.—an inferior proceeding.

+[^]: See Habakkuk 2:4.
+To ‘live by faith’ you must move from one exercise of faith to another.